mohitsinha/aspirethemes.github.io/_docs/midan-ghost.md

 If you are a developer and need to do customization work, the theme is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript.
 This improves the development flow and making it much faster.

-First, make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the-the following commands in the theme root directory to install *npm* dependencies.
+First, make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the-the following commands in the theme root directory to install *npm* and *bower* dependencies.

 {% highlight shell %}
 npm install